neuefische/web-exercises/sessions/recap-project-1/quiz-app/topics.md

 **10. Question:** What does the term "responsive web design" refer to?

 - Answer: It refers to designing web pages that adapt and display well on various screen sizes and devices.

+## The Internet Quiz

+**1. Question:** What does the acronym "WWW" stand for?

+- Answer: World Wide Web

+**2. Question:** Who is often credited with inventing the World Wide Web?

+- Answer: Tim Berners-Lee

+**3. Question:** What is the protocol used to transfer data from a web server to a web browser, enabling the viewing of web pages?

+- Answer: HTTP (Hypertext Transfer Protocol)

+**4. Question:** What is the term for a unique address that identifies a specific webpage on the internet?

+- Answer: URL (Uniform Resource Locator)

+**5. Question:** What is the most widely used web browser in the world?

+- Answer: Google Chrome

+**6. Question:** What is the maximum number of characters allowed in a tweet on Twitter?

+- Answer: 280 characters (formerly 140 characters)

+**7. Question:** What is the name of the technology that allows devices to connect to the internet without the need for physical cables?

+- Answer: Wi-Fi (Wireless Fidelity)

+**8. Question:** What is the term for the process of transferring data from a remote server to a local device?

+- Answer: Downloading

+**9. Question:** Which internet protocol is used for sending and receiving emails?

+- Answer: SMTP (Simple Mail Transfer Protocol)

+**10. Question:** What is the term for malicious software designed to disrupt, damage, or gain unauthorized access to computer systems?
+    - Answer: Malware (Malicious Software)

 ## Harry Potter Quiz